 Thank you to everyone who supported Heritage Square at this year's event!
 You make Gin & Jazz amazing and fun, and we're so grateful to have your support.

-The Prohibition Era lives on at Heritage Square on the last night of the year!
-Our gala fundraiser is back for its fifth year, featuring the swinging rhythms of the Joe Smith & the Spicy Pickles, dance lessons by Savage Rhythm, delectable hors d’oeuvres and signature cocktails from the Arizona Event Catering, a Roaring 20s photo booth by Pixter, a champagne toast at midnight, and a silent auction with unique, local items you will love!
+Our Prohibition Era event was back in style for its fifth year, featuring the swinging rhythms of the Joe Smith & the Spicy Pickles, dance lessons by Savage Rhythm, delectable hors d’oeuvres and signature cocktails from the Arizona Event Catering, a Roaring 20s photo booth by Pixter, a champagne toast at midnight.

 All of this is to support the Heritage Square Foundation and our goal of preserving the historical buildings and collection at Heritage Square.
 Your support is vital in not only saving and maintaining these local landmarks, but also in educating our community and visitors from all over the world about Phoenix history, through educational programs, meaningful exhibits, and hands-on events.

 Speakeasies, Style, & Slang